deeprave/django-settings-env/README.md

 ## Django Settings

-`django-settings-env` adds features to `envex` and specifically aims to bring= full 12-factor.net compliance to Django settings.
+`django-settings-env` adds features to `envex` and specifically aims to bring full 12-factor.net compliance to Django settings.
 It will typically avoid the need to separate local/development configuration settings from production settings, as values are determined at runtime by the content of the environment, `.env` and `.env.enc` files, or values obtained from a HashiCorp vault.